 The profitability and growth of our business currently depend on our ability to access bank debt at competitive rates.
-We currently depend on a \$150.0 million line of credit facility with a financial institution to finance a large portion of our purchases of Contracts and fund our direct loans.
-This line of credit currently has a maturity date of November 30, 2014 and is secured by substantially all our assets.
-At March 31, 2014, we had approximately \$127.9 million outstanding under the line of credit and approximately \$22.1 million available for additional borrowing.
+We currently depend on a \$225.0 million line of credit facility with a financial institution to finance a large portion of our purchases of Contracts and fund our Direct Loans.
+This line of credit currently has a maturity date of January 30, 2018 and is secured by substantially all our assets.
+At March 31, 2015, we had approximately \$199.0 million outstanding under the line of credit and approximately \$26.0 million available for additional borrowing.

 The availability of our credit facility depends, in part, on factors outside of our control, including regulatory capital treatment for unfunded bank lines of credit and the availability of bank loans in general.
 Therefore, we cannot guarantee that this credit facility will continue to be available beyond the current maturity date on reasonable terms or at all.
-If we are unable to renew or replace our credit facility or find alternative financing at reasonable rates, we may be forced to liquidate.
+If we are unable to renew or replace our credit facility or find alternative financing at reasonable rates or upon reasonable terms, we may be forced to liquidate.
 We will continue to depend on the availability of our line of credit, together with cash from operations, to finance our future operations.